The Definitive List of the Worst DJ Names of All Time

 Which is why you need to make sure that you stand out in a market that’s absolutely heaving.
 Now, we’d all love to believe that talent, dedication, and determination are the three most important criteria for success, but we also all know that that’s total bollocks.
 What you need is a name.
 A good name.
 A name that rolls off the tongue and stands out on stacked flyers.

 The following 10 DJs have got it very, very wrong.
-Now, this list has nothing to do with their quality as DJs.
+Now, this list has nothing to do with their qualities as DJs.
 Some of this lot might be as good as Jeremy Underground or Paula Temple or DJ Bone, but we’ll probably never find out because they’ve decided to give themselves names that are less appealing than the prospect of sharing a baked bean bubblebath with Michael Gove and Douglas Carswell.
 So here it is: here are the absolute worst DJ names out there.
+Avoid them at all costs.

 10. DJ TWAT